IIIF/cookbook-recipes/recipe/0010-book-2-viewing-direction/index.md

 id: 10
 layout: recipe
 tags: image, text, layout
-summary: "A sample Manifest for informing a client how the Canvases should be displayed to the viewer in order to read the contents authentically in accordance with the script used, object layout, or reading practice."
+summary: "Sample Manifests for informing a client how the Canvases should be displayed to the viewer in order to read the contents authentically in accordance with the script used, object layout, or reading practice."
 ---

 ## Use Case

-A sample Manifest for informing a client how the Canvases should be displayed to the viewer in order to read the contents authentically in accordance with the script used, object layout, or reading practice.
+Sample Manifests for informing a client how the Canvases should be displayed to the viewer in order to read the contents authentically in accordance with the script used, object layout, or reading practice.

 The `viewingDirection` property tells a presentation client one part of how to display a sequence of resources to a viewer.
 It is permissible for IIIF `Collection`, `Manifest`, and `Range` resources, but is an invalid property on other types of resources.
 Clients should process the property when it is part of a `Collection` or `Manifest`, may process it when part of a `Range`, and should ignore it if used other resource types.